-- The eligibility policy begins after the completion of the second week of each school semester.
+- 1) For all students the eligibility policy begins after the completion of the second week of each school semester.
 An eligibility report will be developed each Monday morning and will be emailed to all teachers, coaches, and sponsors.
 It is the student's responsibility to review the weekly eligibility report each Monday morning during their Advisory period class to know their eligibility status for the upcoming school week. - 2) Students receiving a failing grade in one of their classes will be given a two-week probationary period to bring that grade up to a passing grade.
 A discussion, on what needs to be worked on in that student's class, between the student and their advisor will be held.
 It is the student's responsibility to make arrangements with the teacher they have a failing grade with and come up with a plan to get their grade up.
 The student remains eligible to attend and participate in activities during the probationary week. - 3) Students who are failing more than one class will automatically be ineligible after week one. - 4) Students who are ineligible are not allowed to participate in any extracurricular activities, including dances and home activities.

-ATTENDANCE
+ATTENDANCE:

-Students are expected to be on time to school, wearing their ID, and have their Chromebook charged at 80% or above to start the day.
+Students are expected to be on time to school and have their Chromebook charged to start the day.
 It is the responsibility of parents or guardians to call the school when a student will be absent for any reason.
 This call should be made to the school office no later than 9:00 a.m. on the day of the absence.
 Notes, signed by the parent will be accepted.
 (Missing classes to represent the school in a school-sponsored activity is not counted as an absence.
 Grades will not be penalized the day a student is gone for a school activity.)

-There are three types of absences: excused, unexcused, and pre-arranged.
+There are three types of absences: excused, unexcused, and pre-arranged:

-Excused absences will be given for illness or injury to the student, medical and dental appointments, funeral of an immediate family member or grandparent, religious holiday, or other circumstances deemed appropriate by the principal.
+Excused: Absences will be given for illness or injury to the student, medical and dental appointments, funeral of an immediate family member or grandparent, religious holiday, or other circumstances deemed appropriate by the principal.
 Parents must call the high school to notify us whenever a student needs to leave for any type of medical appointment.
 The student must make sure he/she checks out at the office when he/she leaves and check back in when he/she returns.
 Any student who leaves the building without checking out at the office will be considered truant.
 A written confirmation of appointment on a doctor's letterhead stationery may be required of students who are excessively absent for doctor appointments.
 Each day a student is absent; there will be one additional day to make up work.
-Each student will be allowed no more than 15% of the total days per semester for absences.
-Grades but no credit will be given to those who exceed the 15% limit unless the attendance committee determines there are sufficient grounds to make an exception.

-Unexcused absences are all other absences, including not having an ID or Chromebook in class.
+Unexcused: Absences are all other absences, including not having an ID or Chromebook in class.
 A student is presumed to be unexcused until his/her parent or guardian calls the school.
 It is the responsibility of the parent/guardian to contact the school on the day of the student's absence so the absence can be recorded as excused.
 Unexcused absences will result in making up time before or after school along with NO credit received for the assignments or class time missed.